mnorrisvuw/MN-Utility-Plugins-for-MuseScore/README.md

 ## <a id="fonts"></a>Fonts

 The title page templates make use of the following commonly available fonts.
-Many of these fonts are bundled with Windows and/or Mac operating systems, or with Microsoft products.
-Some are open source and available for a free download.
+Many of these fonts come bundled with the Windows and/or Mac OS operating systems, with Microsoft Office, or as a free download.

-Depending on your particular combination of OS and other software, you may or may not already have them installed.
-Below are a list of download links if you need to manually install them:
+Depending on your particular combination of OS and other software, **you may or may not already have them installed**.
+If you need to install them, below is a list of download links:
 * **Academy Engraved LET**: available for download [here](https://fontsgeek.com/fonts/Academy-Engraved-LET-Plain)
 * **Aptos**: bundled with the latest available for download [here](https://www.microsoft.com/en-us/download/details.aspx?id=106087)
 * **Avenir**: bundled with Mac OS X; available for download [here](https://www.dafontfree.io/avenir-font/)